Introduction to Volatile in C

 Output:

-Explanation: In the above code, you can see we have declared a constant volatile variable of an integer data type with name local_value and we allocated the value 25 to it.
-Then we have declared the pointer of integer data type in which we are storing the address value of “local_value”.
-In addition, we are printing the old value then we are printing the modified value on the screen.
-This modification is possible only because of the volatile keyword we have used in the declaration of the variable.
+Explanation: In the above code, you can see we have declared a constant volatile variable of an integer data type with the name local_value, and we allocated the value 25 to it.
+Then we have declared the pointer of the integer data type in which we store the address value of “local_value.”
+In addition, we printed the old value and then the modified value on the screen.
+This modification is possible only because of the volatile keyword we used in the variable declaration.

 Conclusion

-volatile plays an important role in C programming as the compiler can’t guess about the value.
-The main reason behind using volatile is that it can change value any time a user wants it to be changed or when another thread is running but using the same variable.
+volatile plays a vital role in C programming as the compiler can’t guess about the value.
+The main reason behind using volatile is that it can change value any time a user wants it changed or when another thread is running but using the same variable.

 Recommended Articles